DAK404/Cataphract/Source/Cataphract/Core/Readme.txt

 The Core package contains the Kernel and the programs that utilize the APIs whilst providing an interface for the user to access the available functionalities.

--[ HISTORY ]-

-The programs in the Core packages have, more or less, had the same purposes since the start.
-Before Zen Quantum, there were no APIs implemented separately, therefore each class was a standalone executable.
-This was because the program was significantly smaller than what it is currently.
-As the number of functionalities grew, it became difficult to maintain code due the vast inconsistencies across programs.

-From Zen Quantum onwards, an API package was created to hold programs that could be reused by the classes in the Core package.
-At this time, the APIs were still rudimentary and poorly implemented since many classes were large blocks of code which was not very flexible to be reused across programs.

-These problems were mostly fixed in Mosaic and Lamashtu, where the API code was simplified and the classes in Core were mostly designed to provide a good user interface and a simple command-set to the user.

 -[ DETAILS ]-

 The Core package mainly consists of 3 important classes: The Loader, Setup and the Kernel